Chapter 5: Otigen Toolchain

 The name carries forward from an earlier design phase, when Otigen was Pyde's domain-specific smart-contract language.
 The language is retired; the name now describes the role it occupies best — the lightweight verifier and packager that makes WebAssembly deployment on Pyde coherent without forcing authors out of their language ecosystems.
 See The Pivot for the full story.

-This chapter covers the toolchain's design, the subcommand surface, the otigen.toml schema, the per-language workflow, build verification, attributes, deploy/upgrade, wallet, and the console.
+This chapter covers the toolchain's design, the subcommand surface, the otigen.toml schema, the per-language workflow, build verification, attributes, deploy/upgrade, wallet, behaviour tests, and the console.

 For the underlying execution layer that contracts run on, read Chapter 3: Execution Layer.
 For the host functions contracts call, read the Host Function ABI spec.